CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

 Observe how the agent uses both file search (for policy questions) and code interpreter (for data analysis) to fulfill your requests.
 The code interpreter will analyze the CSV data, perform calculations, and can even generate visualizations.
 Type `exit` when done testing.

+## Summary

+In this exercise, you created and configured an AI agent using Microsoft Foundry and the Foundry Toolkit for Visual Studio Code.
+You enhanced the agent with custom instructions, grounding data, file search, and code interpreter capabilities to support intelligent responses and data analysis.
+You then tested the agent in both the Foundry portal and Visual Studio Code, developed a Python client application to interact with the agent programmatically, and configured the required environment settings.
+Finally, you validated the solution by performing policy searches, analyzing datasets, and generating visualizations, demonstrating how AI agents can combine multiple tools to deliver rich, context-aware experiences.

+## Congratulations, you’ve successfully completed the hands-on lab!